 After the Union victory at the Battle of Corinth in October 1862, Grant turned his attention towards the Confederate stronghold of Vicksburg.
-Capturing the city was considered essential for Union victory over the Confederacy.
+Union leaders considered the capture of the city as essential for Union victory over the Confederacy.

 Vicksburg was strategic in that it was located on the eastern bank of the Mississippi River at a hairpin turn.
 With the city placed high on the bluffs, its artillery fire could devastate ships from either direction.
 In addition, with its central location east to west, it served as “the nailhead that held the South’s two halves together” (Jefferson Davis).